Our website uses cookies to enhance your browsing experience.

 V001 A code fragment from 'path/to/file' cannot be analyzed.

-If the analyzer is unable to parse some code fragment, it skips it and issues the V001 warning.
-Such a situation doesn't influence the analysis of other files, but if this code is in the header file, then the number of such warnings can be very high.
-Send us a preprocessed file (.i) for the code fragment, causing this issue, so that we can add support for it.
+If the analyzer is unable to parse any code fragment, it skips it and issues the V001 warning.
+This does not affect the analysis of other files, but if this code is located in a header file, the number of such warnings may be significant.